barnii77/CodexMaster/README.md

 - python (required) >= 3.9
 - node.js (required) >= 22
-- docker (recommended) >= 21: If you want to run Codex in a docker container to minimize potential damage.
+- rootless docker (recommended) >= 21: If you want to run Codex in a docker container to minimize potential damage.
 I recommend rootless docker.
 - linux (recommended): CodexMaster was developed on linux and is only tested there.
 It is meant to be hosted as a discord bot, after all.

 ### More details